 Municipal Secretary of Sustainability, Innovation and Resilience

-Salvador has a humid to sub-humid climate, which favors plants growth.
-Originally, the city had a dense rainforest in its higher elevation areas; sandbank vegetation (known as “restinga”) on dunes, plains and beaches; and mangroves in the estuaries of the rivers that flow into the ocean.
+Salvador has a humid to sub-humid climate, which favors plant growth.
+Originally, the city had a dense rainforest in its higher elevation areas; sandbank vegetation (known as “restinga”) on dunes, plains, and beaches; and mangroves in the estuaries of the rivers that flow into the ocean.
 All of these vegetation types (forest, sandbanks, and mangroves) are part of the Atlantic Forest biome, and legally, sandbanks and mangroves are considered their own associated ecosystems.

 Salvador is one of the 2,481 Brazilian municipalities with their territories fully included in the Atlantic Forest biome, a biological unit rich in biodiversity with varied forest formations and associated ecosystems, such as sandbanks and mangroves.
 Yet, the Atlantic Forest is also the most endangered biome on the planet.
 Even with the forest’s characteristic exuberance, the reduction of its main green areas has continued.
 The creation of new parks, the institutionalization of conservation units, and the intensification of urban revegetation actions can contribute to the protection and reversal of this situation.

 As part of the Atlantic Forest, the city of Salvador has the potential to become the national capital of this biome.
-To achieve this goal, the City Hall launched in 2017 the Program for Access to Green Areas, Popularization, Conservation and Expansion of the Atlantic Forest Biome in Salvador (also known as the Salvador, Capital of the Atlantic Forest program), which articulates a series of ongoing initiatives and new actions that promote the sustainable development of the city while protecting the Atlantic Forest.
+To achieve this goal, the City Hall launched in 2017 the Program for Access to Green Areas, Popularization, Conservation and Expansion of the Atlantic Forest Biome in Salvador (also known as Salvador, Capital of the Atlantic Forest program), which articulates a series of ongoing initiatives and new actions that promote the sustainable development of the city while protecting the Atlantic Forest.

 In 2016, Salvador was also selected to be part of the Rockefeller Foundation’s 100 Resilient Cities Program (100RC).
-Urban resilience is understood by the program as the ability of individuals, communities, institutions and systems within a city to survive, adapt and grow regardless of the shocks and chronic stresses to which they are subjected.
+Urban resilience is understood by the program as the ability of individuals, communities, institutions, and systems within a city to survive, adapt and grow regardless of the shocks and chronic stresses to which they are subjected.

 Thus, the Resilience Strategy developed by Salvador’s City Hall aims to promote a greater connection between policies, and more transversality in initiatives to address urban problems, both in the short and long term.
-Salvador defined five pillars of action to become more resilient until 2049, when the city celebrates its 500 years anniversary.
+Salvador defined five pillars of action to become more resilient until 2049 when the city celebrates its 500 years anniversary.
 They are: 1) Culture and Multiple Identities; 2) Healthy and Engaged Community; 3) Diversified and Inclusive Economy; 4) Informed City and Innovative Governance; 5) Sustainable Urban Transformation.

 Drawing upon these five pillars, the city establishes actions to improve resilience, such as: meeting the basic needs of the population; guaranteeing social stability, security and justice; providing and enhancing natural and built protective assets; providing reliable communication and mobility systems; encouraging integrated and long-term planning; promoting effective leadership and management; and promoting cohesive and committed communities.

-Salvador’s taking big steps to preserve and restore conservation units, parks and other remnant forest fragments of the Atlantic Forest in Salvador.
+Salvador’s taking big steps to preserve and restore conservation units, parks, and other remnant forest fragments of the Atlantic Forest in Salvador.
 These efforts continue to help expand and improve the access to green spaces for Salvador’s residents.